-- 10. This question is about the effect of associativity on cache implementation. - a) [2 points] Which cache design approach implies that for each DRAM address there is only a single location where the corresponding block of data could be stored in the cache?
+- 10. This question is about the effect of associativity on cache implementation. - a) [2 points] Which cache design approach implies that for each DRAM address there is no restriction on where the corresponding block of data could be stored in the cache?

-This is true for a direct-mapped cache (one in which each set stores a single block).
+This is true for a fully-associative cache (one in which there is a single set).